 Does exercise help with anxiety?

 The relationship between anxiety, depression, and exercise is not completely clear.
-However, working out and other types of physical activity can absolutely reduce depressive or anxious symptoms and improve your well-being.
+However, working out and other physical activity types can absolutely reduce depressive or anxious symptoms and improve your well-being.
 Exercise can also prevent anxiety and depression from emerging again once your condition has improved.

 How long until exercise helps anxiety?

-Doing aerobic exercises for five to ten minutes can already help improve one’s mood and decrease symptoms of anxiety, but regular aerobic programs that last from 10 to 15 minutes generally enhance one’s overall mental well-being.
+Doing aerobic exercises for five to ten minutes can already improve one’s mood and decrease anxiety symptoms.
+Still, regular aerobic programs that last from 10 to 15 minutes generally enhance one’s overall mental well-being.